The State of Louisiana currently has over 100,000 active members in its retirement system. State employees include

 - If you are denied, you must appeal through the LASERs administrative process in order to bring a later claim in court.

-If you are a Louisiana State employee who is fighting a disability denial, give me a call for help in adequately preparing your administrative claim file for further litigation!
+If you are a Louisiana State employee who is fighting a disability denial, give me a call for help with properly preparing your administrative claim file for further litigation!